Yashrane25/PromptGPT/README.md

 # PromptGPT 🤖

-PromptGPT is an AI-powered chatbot web application built to help users interact with large language models (LLMs) in a structured and user-friendly way.
-The platform allows users to chat, view model responses in an organized format, and manage their conversation history seamlessly.
+PromptGPT is an AI powered chatbot web application built to help users interact with large language models (LLMs) in a structured and user friendly way.
+The platform allows users to chat, view model responses in an organized format and manage their conversation history seamlessly.

-PromptGPT is built as a full-stack web application using React.js, TypeScript, Node.js, Express, and JWT-based authentication, following industry-level practices for security, state management, and API integration.
+PromptGPT is built as a full stack web application using React.js, TypeScript, Node.js, Express and JWT based authentication, following industry level practices for security, state management and API integration.

 **Live Demo:** [Click here to view PromptGPT](https://promptgpt-frontend.onrender.com/#/chat)

 ## 🚀 Features

-### 🔐 Authentication & Authorization
+### 🔐 Authentication and Authorization
-    - User Sign Up & Login using secure authentication
+    - User Sign Up and Login using secure authentication
     - JWT-based token authentication
     - Persistent login with refresh tokens
     - Protected routes to secure user data

 ### 💬 Chat Interface
-    - Structured display of AI-generated responses
+    - Structured display of AI generated responses
     - Supports multiple prompts and conversation history
     - Clear differentiation between user input and AI output
     - Option to copy or download responses